Alluxio/alluxio/docs/en/UFSExtensions.md

 can be used to enable Alluxio to work with your choice of storage system.
 On this page, we provide instructions for managing extensions.

-## Installing the Extension
+# Installing an Extension

-Extension JARs are picked up from the extensions directory configured using the property `alluxio.extensions.dir`.
-A command line utlity can be used to distribute an exension JAR to hosts running Alluxio processes.
-In environments where the CLI is not applicable, simply placing the JAR in the extensions directory will suffice.
-For example, when running in containers, a custom image can be built with extension binaries in the desired location.
+Extension JARs are picked up from the extensions directory configured using the property `alluxio.extensions.dir` (default: `${alluxio-home}/extensions`.

+The install extensions command line utlity distributes an exension JAR across an Alluxio cluster.
+In environments where the CLI is not applicable (see limitations below), place the JAR in the extensions directory.
+For example, when running in containers, build a custom image with extension binaries in the appropriate location.

-### Command Line Utility
+## Command Line Utility

-A CLI utility is provided to aid extension manangement.
+A command line utility is provided to aid extension manangement.

 ```bash
 bin/alluxio extensions